ruoqizzz/Scale-invariant-CNNs/Report/SI-ConvNet-Implementation.md

 ### Evaluation on MNIST-Scale

 In this paper, the network is trained and tested on 10,000 and 50,000 images respectively.
-They evaluated the model on six tran/test folds and report the test error.
-The network architecture is shown belonw in protobuff format.
+They evaluate the model on six train/test folds and report the average test error.
+The network architecture is shown below in protobuff format.

 ```
 name: "MNIST-sicnn-Table-1-split-1"